sfallahadl/aws-gitops-workshop/content/20_basic_ci/run_tests.md

 ![Security scans](/images/basic_ci/security-scan.png)

-In a real application you would probably have a security dashboard to track all vulnerability over time and you would have multiple security steps (that also focus on the source code as well and not just the container image).
+In a real application you would probably have a security dashboard to track all vulnerabilities over time and you would have multiple security steps (that also focus on the source code as well and not just the container image).

 {{% notice info %}}
 In this example application, the pipeline will always continue running regardless of any security issues.
 With Codefresh you also have the capability to stop the pipeline